 Hardwood flooring offers a level of beauty, style, function, and durability that is hard to find in any other flooring material.
-This explains why it is such a popular choice amongst homeowners and business owners in the greater Oakville and Burlington area.
+This explains why it is such a popular choice amongst homeowners and business owners in the greater Burlington and Oakville area.
 At Floor Coverings International Burlington ON we have a huge stock of hardwood flooring available so that our customers can get exactly what they are looking for.
 Due to its popularity, a big part of that stock is comprised of engineered hardwood flooring.

 What is Engineered Hardwood Flooring?